Paley-Wiener theorems for a p-adic spherical variety: Boundary degenerations, exponents, Schwartz and Harish-Chandra Schwartz spaces

-Again, all these conditions are satisfied if $X$ is symmetric; for the strong version of the generic injectivity assumption in the symmetric case, which was not used in the aforementioned references, we prove this in \S \ref{ssgenericinjectivity}.
+We repeat that all these conditions are satisfied if $X$ is symmetric; for the strong version of the generic injectivity assumption in the symmetric case, which was not used in the aforementioned references, we prove this in \S \ref{ssgenericinjectivity}.
+We expect condition (sf) to be the only crucial condition for the methods of this paper to work.
+(Without it, results for the Schwartz space have to be modified, cf.\ Remark \ref{falseifnotfactorizable}.)
+Condition (wf) is used because we need the theory of asymptotics of \cite{SV} (which should hold without this condition), and we expect conditions (gi) and (ep) to hold in general (but for now they have to be checked ``by hand'' in any non-symmetric case that one is interested in).
+In Appendix \ref{app:factorizable} we check those assumptions for a couple of non-symmetric examples.